dortania/OpenCore-Install-Guide/extras/tahoe.md

 ### Intel Bluetooth

-On macOS 26, use this [fork](https://github.com/lshbluesky/IntelBluetoothFirmware/releases) of IntelBluetoothFirmware.kext.
-If it does not work, verify that your Intel Bluetooth works on macOS 15.
+On macOS 26, use the `-ibtcompatbeta` boot argument to use Intel Bluetooth.

 ### OTA Updates